rawcptr/csp-shape/README.txt

 no its not fast or very flexible but it works (probably!)

-yes it also has a lot of boilerplate but ill be eaiser when i implement a full solution
+yes it also has a lot of boilerplate but ill be easier when i implement a full solution